-Table 2 shows the impact of dietary IRG and multi-enzymes on growth performance.
-Initial BW, final BW, ADG, and FE (feed efficiency) showed no significant differences in terms of p-value, IRG, enzyme, or interaction effects.
-However, ADFI had a significant difference (p < 0.05), with enzymes influencing it.
-Exogenous carbohydrase enzymes are considered enhancers, improving energy availability and nutrient digestibility by breaking down indigestible bonds in swine diets.
-They may also enhance intestinal microbiomes, potentially improving host health [18-20].
-Previous research suggests that adding NSP-degrading enzymes to swine diets can boost feed intake [21, 22].
-Combining these enzymes with others can enhance swine diet performance more effectively than using only one type of enzyme [23].
-Our results align with previous studies indicating that exogenous NSP-degrading enzymes increase feed intake.
+Table 2.
+Effects of Italian ryegrass and multi-enzymes in finisher pig diet on the growth performance during the experimental period enzymes increase feed intake.
 However, no significant differences in any growth performance parameters were observed until IRG was added at a 5% level.
-In general, ingredients with higher fiber content are considered to have lower nutritional value for non-ruminants because fibers cannot be broken down by the host animal's endogenous enzymes [24].
-Previous studies also agreed that a high fiber diet can negatively affect the growth performance of pigs at various growth stages [25-28].
+In general, ingredients with higher fiber content are considered to have lower nutritional value for non-ruminants because fibers cannot be broken down by the host animal's endogenous enzymes [25].
+Previous studies also agreed that a high fiber diet can negatively affect the growth performance of pigs at various growth stages [26-29].
 However, the effect of dietary fiber on growth performance remains controversial.
-Some research suggests that high fiber diets decreases growth performance in growing pigs but have a limited effect on finisher pigs [29, 30], whereas other studies propose that high fiber diets have no impact on growing pigs [31, 32].
-There are very limited results of IRG in swine diet; however, these suggest that a small amount of IRG does not affect the growth performance [14, 15].
-Agyekum, Sands [28] also suggests that the conflicting results of high fiber effects on swine does not depend only on the fiber amount, such as CF, NDF, ADF, and NSP, but on the ratio between the fiber components.
+Some research suggests that high fiber diets decreases growth performance in growing pigs but have a limited effect on finisher pigs [30,31], whereas other studies propose that high fiber diets have no impact on growing pigs [32,33].
+There are very limited results of IRG in swine diet; however, these suggest that a small amount of IRG does not affect the growth performance [14,15].
+Agyekum et al. [29] also suggests that the conflicting results of high fiber effects on swine does not depend only on the fiber amount, such as CF, NDF, ADF, and NSP, but on the ratio between the fiber components.
 The absence of interaction effects between IRG and enzymes may be due to the limited role of 5% IRG as an anti-nutritional factor in the diet.